mtlynch/mtlynch.io/_posts/2018-01-09-ketohub-month-3.md

 	<figcaption>KetoHub redesign on mobile: before (left) and after (right)</figcaption>
 </figure>

-As I write this and look at the mobile screenshot, the "after" shot looks worse.
+Actually, as I write this and look at the mobile screenshot, the "after" shot looks worse.
 The logo and category buttons take up more than half of the screen's vertical space to the point where you can't even see even one recipe card.

 Looks like I've got a bit more work to do...